 With combination skin, you might notice your skin feels tight (or in some cases still oily) after cleansing.
 That’s where toner comes in – it helps to balance skin’s pH levels, wick away any traces of oil, and add hydration.
-This aloe vera based one does all of the above whilst also reducing redness and controlling inflammation, so it’s great if your skin is a little sensitive as well.
+This prebioitc formula does all of the above whilst also reducing the appearance of pores and calming inflammation, so it’s great if your skin is breakout-prone as well.

 Retinol serum: The Ordinary Granactive Retinoid